Computing: Computer Administration

 A DOS extender is a computer software program running under DOS that enables software to run in a protected mode environment even though the host operating system is only capable of operating in real mode.
 DOS extenders were initially developed in the 1980s following the introduction of the Intel 80286 processor (and later expanded upon with the Intel 80386), to cope with the memory limitations of DOS.

 If you take one of the executables created with DJGPP or go32v2 and try to run them on a standard MS-DOS 6.22, for example, you'll get the error message Load error: No DPMI - Get csdpmi*b.zip.
-You get the same message, if you try to run a 32-bit assembly executable (cf. 32-bit assembly programming using NASM and GCC).
+You get the same message, if you try to run a 32-bit assembly executable.
 Trying to run a 32-bit program created for DOS/4GW (Open Watcom compilers), you'll get the error message Stub exec failed: \dos4gw.exe no such file or directory.

 I tested all this with the DPMI host included in csdpmi5b.zip on MS-DOS 6.22.
 It worked well for programs build with C and NASM (DJGPP), as well as with Free Pascal go32v2 applications.